mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Outreach and Growth
 Despite the unmitigated disaster that was the Julian War, the foundations of the Imperium were not shaken.
-There were no cries for the Emperor’s head and no discussion in the Moot about dissolving the Imperium.
+There were no cries for the Emperor's head and no discussion in the Moot about dissolving the Imperium.
 In fact, quite the opposite.
-Trade had begun to flourish, the piracy threat within Imperial borders was dissipating and the Imperial Navy started to take shape as the ubiquitous force that it is today.
-Capital became secure and the wealth of the Imperial family, the nobles of the Moot and megacorporate leaders grew exponentially.
+Trade had begun to flourish, the piracy threat within Imperial borders was dissipating and the Imperial Navy started to take shape as the ubiquitous force that it is today. [[Capital]] became secure and the wealth of the Imperial family, the nobles of the Moot and megacorporate leaders grew exponentially.
 Any feelings of malaise were quickly